Mixed Media Creation

 Hello, Graphics Fairy friends!
-I’m Diana from Dreams Factory and I’m really happy to be here once again, sharing a fun project with you – today I’ll show you how to make the most amazing Antique Wax Paper Labels!
+I’m Diana from Dreams Factory and I’m really happy to be here once again, sharing a fun project with you.
+I’ll show you how to make the most amazing Mixed Media Creation.
+We’ll be making some beautiful Antique Wax Paper Labels using a DIY Wax Paper Technique!

 Once you’ll learn all the steps, you’ll be able to apply all these techniques to any of the free printables that I shared so far and basically to ALL the images from The Graphics Fairy!
 No matter how small or large that image is!